Contact Lenses And Scuba Diving

 If possible, work with a professional diving instructor before going on your scuba diving trip.
 Tell your diving instructor that you wear contact lenses and ask for his advice while learning this technique - he will probably tell you to clear your mask with your eyes shut.
 During your training sessions, ask your teacher how to properly get rid of trapped water and practice a few times without your contact lenses in.
 Only after you’ve mastered the art of mask flooding should you move on to your actual scuba session.

-Another issue that could affect your experience of sea diving is what kind of contact lens you’re wearing.
-In general, people who wear soft contacts have a more pleasant experience than those who wear hard gas-permeable lenses.
+In general, people who wear soft contacts have a more pleasant experience than those who wear rigid gas-permeable lenses (RGP's.

-The reason hard lenses are more uncomfortable mainly has to do with the pressure buildup as you go further under the water.
-Hard contacts also tend to trap nitrogen while you’re diving, which has the negative effect of clouding your vision.
+The reason RGP's lenses are more uncomfortable mainly has to do with the pressure build-up as you go further under the water.
+RGP's contacts also tend to trap nitrogen while you’re diving, which has the negative effect of clouding your vision.
 On top of all these issues, hard contact lenses are more prone to falling out of a person’s eyes compared with soft lenses.

 Scuba diving is a fun activity and it is a pity to miss out on all the action because you can't see!